movAX13h/Binmap/README.md

 ### Changelog
  - v1.2 - 2017-05-10
+   - Editing values and writing changes to data file
    - CTRL+C to copy selected bytes in the selected format and comma-separated to clipboard
    - comment color from first byte in row (item that causes the line break)